 The cold start button 1 is fitted on the left on the throttle valve body.
-The injection system extends the injection time if the engine is cold and the outside supplied with additional oxygen by pulling the cold start button.
+When the engine is cold and outside temperatures are low, the injection system extends the injection time.
+To combust the increased amount of fuel, the engine is supplied with additional oxygen by pulling the cold start button.

-The cold start button is activated - The cold start button is pulled out all the way.
+- The cold start button is activated The cold start button is pulled out all the way. - The cold start button is deactivated The cold start button is pushed in all the